Jeavon/Umbraco-Core-Property-Value-Converters/README.md

     <add key="Our.Umbraco.CoreValueConverters:Mode" value="dynamic" />

 v3 works brilliantly with the **Umbraco ModelsBuilder** that is included with Umbraco v7.4+.
 More information on this can be found [here](Docs/ModelsBuilder.md)

+## Upgrading to Umbraco 7.6? ##
+If you upgrading a website using this package to Umbraco v7.6 you will need to un-install it before you upgrade, this is because the package has been included in Umbraco v7.6 Core.

+Steps are:
+1. Uninstall CoreValueConverters NuGet Package
+2. Upgrade Umbraco to v7.6+
+3. Enable the `EnablePropertyValueConverters` setting in the `Content` element of `umbracoSettings.config`
+4. If you are using the Models Builder you will need to regenerate your Models
+5. If you are using the `RelatedLinks` model it has changed namespace to `Umbraco.Web.Models` so you may need to update the namespace in the `/Views/Web.config` and any other code that has referenced `RelatedLinks`

 [Change Log](Docs/ChangeLog.md)